jakedunn/booklist/README.md

 5. The Art of Warfare by Sun Tzu
 5. Feynman, Richard P., Surely You're Joking, Mr. Feynman!
 6. Feynman, Richard P, What Do You Care What Other People Think?:
+7. A Mathematician's Lament by Paul D. Lockhart